Neuromodulation: Technology at the Neural Interface

 Neuromodulation: Technology at the Neural Interface is a rigorously peer-reviewed journal.
 Upon submission, each manuscript undergoes a preliminary review by the Editor-in-Chief and, if the submission is felt to be appropriate for Neuromodulation, the Editor assigns the manuscript to a Section Editor, based upon subject matter.

-The Section Editors are responsible for selecting at least three reviewers for each manuscript, for refereeing the peer review process, and for giving their informed recommendations to the Editor-in-Chief.
+The Section Editors are responsible for determining if the submission presents new or novel information, selecting at least three reviewers for each manuscript, for refereeing the peer review process, and for giving their informed recommendations to the Editor-in-Chief.
 The Editor-in-Chief then makes the final decision on the manuscript.
 All manuscripts are peer reviewed for appropriateness for Neuromodulation, originality of content, scientific merit and significance, clarity of presentation, and methods, when appropriate.
 The peer review process is double-blinded.
 Selected reviewers remain anonymous to the author(s) of the submission, and the author(s) identities are blinded to the reviewers.

 The possible recommendations of the reviewers include “publish without revision”, “minor revision”, “major revision” and “reject”, on the grounds recommended by the reviewers and Section Editor.
 All manuscripts that are not accepted for publication are returned to the authors with the reviewers’ and editors’ recommendations for revising or rewriting the manuscript.
 Authors are instructed to address and respond in detail to each review and to track their edits within their revised manuscript.
 Upon receipt of the revised manuscript, the Editorial Office sends it to the original Section Editor and reviewers for review.